 Whether your intention is to do multi-part harmonies, turn your guitar into a bass, or use this pedal as a capo (which you can do since you can detune in half step intervals), the Pitch Fork handles the task with no issues.
 Provided your expectation isn’t that it’s a perfect sounding replacement for a bass guitar, you won’t be disappointed.
 Setting the SHIFT knob to Detune mode is very interesting, as it produces an ethereal, deep chorus-like effect, which you can further customize with a flick of the DUAL toggle.
 And speaking of the DUAL setting, while some octave pedals can only go up or only go down, having both simultaneously sounds a bit like if another guitar and bass is accompanying your playing.
 Set your BLEND knob to 50%, and solos will sound tremendous and huge with this setting.
 If you simply want to transpose your playing up or down, set the BLEND to 100% right, and you’ll get a fantastic-sounding 100% effected sound.

-The Electro-Harmonix Pitch Fork is as versatile as an octave pedal gets, it has an intuitive layout and it sounds and tracks great.
+Bottom Line: The Electro-Harmonix Pitch Fork is as versatile as an octave pedal gets, it has an intuitive layout and it sounds and tracks great.
 It’s not “glitchy” in the least like some pitch shifters tend to be.
 Perhaps the one downside is the Pitch Fork is a lot more fun and useful with an expression pedal, so you’ll need to buy one separately which increases the price.
 The EHX Pitch Fork is not exactly super budget-friendly, but realize you’re getting a superb quality pedal, and the most recommended octave pedal currently available.
-Best of the Best.